LocPham2003/cozy-display/README.md

 # Smart Calendar

-A Django app that integrates with Google Calendar.
+A Django app that integrates with Google Calendar and Spotify and fetches misc data for display/ personal use.
+I fetched these data and use them on an E-ink display, connected to a
+Raspberry Pi 3 using a C++ server (tbu)

 ## Prerequisites